 Step 6.
 The output of step 5 is presented to Rx2’s AMI_Init function and Rx2’s AMI_Init function is executed.

 Step 7.
-The simulation platform performs simulation on the upstream channel, which consists of Tx1, physical channel 1, and Rx1, according to the AMI flow defined in the specification for channels without Repeaters.
+The EDA tool performs simulation on the upstream channel, which consists of Tx1, physical channel 1, and Rx1, according to the AMI flow defined in the specification for channels without Repeaters.